 If you’re using your carousel ads to highlight benefits or features, this offers insight into which ones your customers find most appealing.
 Or, if you’re delivering different parts of your brand message, it can help you identify what it is about your company that is most attractive to prospects.

-So carousel ads can also be a nifty data collection tool that you can use for improving your other ad types.
+This means that, if you pay attention, carousel ads can be a nifty data collection tool for improving your other ad types.

-Of course, video carousel ads are not be the best for everything, and there may be areas where video carousel ads aren’t ideal for your business.
-So there’s no reason to abandon your other ad types, but carousel ads are a great tool to have in your toolbox.
+Of course, video carousel ads are not be the best for everything, and there may be areas where video carousel ads aren’t ideal for your business, so there’s no reason to abandon your other ad types, but carousel ads are certainly a great tool to have in your toolbox.

 Additionally, having more ad types at your disposal can help avoid creative fatigue and re-engage with prospective customers who have already seen your ads in other formats.